gardnmi/auto_zorder/README.md

 ![Alt Text](https://i.imgur.com/UUszUGT.png)

 The project aims to remove the guesswork of selecting columns to be used in the ZORDER statement.
-It achieves this by analyzing the logged execution plan for each cluster provided and return the top n columns used to filter by users.
+It achieves this by analyzing the logged execution plan for each cluster provided and returns the top n columns that were used in filter/where clauses.

 <p align="right">(<a href="#top">back to top</a>)</p>